jeckman/wpbook/README.txt

 other files for processing comments and the like.

 == Version History ==

+= Version 0.7.5 =
+* bug fix: style.css is in template directory, not necessarily based on /wp-content/themes/wp-facebook - account for subdirs
+* Same goes for the FB.XdComm.Server.init call

 = Version 0.7.4 =
 * bug fix for subdirectory based blogs